sammulto/ReolinkANPR/NOTIFICATIONS.md

 ### Media Group (Album) Feature

 When a license plate is detected, Telegram receives **two images as an album**:
-1. **Full vehicle image** with detection details as caption
+1. **Cropped vehicle image** (YOLOv9 detected and isolated) with detection details as caption
 2. **Cropped plate image** for easy reading

 This makes it easier to:
 - Read the plate number clearly
-- See the full vehicle context
+- See the vehicle clearly without background clutter
+- More accurate color detection (using isolated vehicle)
 - Archive both views for records

+**Multi-Vehicle Detections:**
+- Each vehicle gets its own notification
+- Each notification includes that vehicle's crop + plate crop
+- Example: "ABC123 (Vehicle 1/3)", "ABC123 (Vehicle 2/3)", etc.

-**Note:** Vehicle-only detections (no plate) will only send the full vehicle image.
+**Note:** Vehicle-only detections (no plate) will only send the cropped vehicle image.

 Example notification:
 ![Telegram Notification Example](screenshots/telegram_notification.png)